 Situated 1834m (6017 ft.) above sea level in one of the most strikingly beautiful locations in Germany if not all of Europe, the Kehlsteinhaus, also popularly known as the “Eagle’s Nest”, is a building steeped in history.
 Commissioned in 1937 by Reichsleiter Martin Bormann as a fiftieth birthday present for National Socialist leader Adolf Hitler, the spectacular mountain eyrie spectacularly perched at the summit of the Kehlstein mountain in the Berchtesgaden Alps has become one of the most popular tourist destinations in southern Germany.

-Created with materials from all over Germany, the Kehlsteinhaus project made use of the best architects, engineers and workers from across the country, and was to cost some thirty million Reichsmarks to construct, a figure that would amount to an amazing three-hundred million DM (around £100 million) today.
-It is reached via the serpent-like Kehlsteinstraße, one of the most magnificent mountain roads in the world and a work of engineering that is in the opinion of a number of experts years ahead of its time.
-It took some thirteen months to build, and is six and a half kilometres long.
+Created with the highest-quality materials, the Kehlsteinhaus project brought together the best architects, engineers and workers from across Germany as well as Austria and Italy, and would eventually cost some thirty million Reichsmark to construct – an astonishing £100 million (€120 million or $150 million) today.
+The house is reached via the serpent-like Kehlsteinstraße (“Kehlstein Road”), one of the most magnificent mountain roads in the world and a work of engineering that was in the opinion of a number of experts years ahead of its time.
+It took some thirteen months to build, and is a staggering six and a half kilometres long.

 Due to its being having been commissioned by the Nazi leadership, it will never be possible to separate the Kehlsteinhaus from its bitter historical legacy.
-However, with more than sixty years having passed since the end of the war and with new friendships having been made, it stands to reason that the Kehlsteinhaus should not be examined from this blinkered angle alone.
+However, with almost seventy years having passed since the end of the war and with new friendships having been made, it stands to reason that the Kehlsteinhaus should not be examined from this blinkered angle alone.
 The house no longer stands as an icon for National Socialism, and has not done so for over half a century.
 It is indeed somewhat arguable that it was ever really seen as such.

 Rick D. Joshua